mtps3/Mtps3.github.io/_posts/2017-04-03-ndhquals2017-escapethematrix.md

 ```

 Turns out this ROP chain was too big, we got a lot of `NaN`s from the inverted
 matrix. damn.
-OK.
-New constraint shorter ROP chains.
+New constraint: shorter ROP chains.
 We modified the infoleak
 ROP chain to to jump back to main:

 ```python